Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Star cluster detection in galaxies at redshift above 6?

 Recent cosmological simulations that include formation and evolution of star clusters \citep[e.g.,][]{pfeffer2018} find that the bulk of the star clusters more massive than $10^5$ \msun\, that have survived until redshift 0 as globular clusters, form mainly between redshift 6 and 1 \citep{reinacampos2019}.
 For a long time, globular clusters have been listed among the potential players which contributed to reionisation \citep[e.g.,][]{ricotti2002, trenti2015, sameie2022}.
 However, their volumetric number density is, so far, model and assumption dependent \citep[e.g][]{BK2018}.
 As a consequence, predictions of detection of potential proto-globular clusters at redshift beyond 6 can dramatically change \citep[e.g.,][]{renzini2017, kruijssen2019, sameie2022}.
 To date the highest redshift at which a potential star cluster has been detected is around redshift 6 \citep{Vanzella2019}.
 JWST observations will be a game changer for this field.

-In this work we have include in total 4 galaxies with spectroscopic confirmed redshift higher than 6, e.g., fully overlapping with the reionisation era.
+In this work we have included in total 4 galaxies with spectroscopic confirmed redshift higher than 6, e.g., fully overlapping with the reionisation era.

-Three of these galaxies, I1, I4 and I10, have been recently studied by \citet{Schaerer2022}, who reported $\log(M_*)\times\mu$ of 9, 9.2, 8.9, respectively. the lensing model used in this work, predicts slightly lower magnification for system I1.
-We apply our mean magnification to estimate the delensed masses to be $2.3\times10^8$ \msun, $1.3\times10^9$ \msun, and $5.8\times10^8$ \msun for system I1, I4, I10.
+Three of these galaxies, I1, I4 and I10, have been recently studied by \citet{Schaerer2022}, who reported $\log(M_*)\times\mu$ of 9, 9.2, 8.9, respectively, the lensing model used in this work, predicts slightly lower magnification for system I1.
+We apply our mean magnification to estimate the de-lensed masses to be $2.3\times10^8$ \msun, $1.3\times10^9$ \msun, and $5.8\times10^8$ \msun\ for systems I1, I4, I10.
 These systems are all consistent with being metal poor, dwarf galaxies \citep{Schaerer2022}.
-Figure~\ref{fig:fig_high_z}, shows the clump detected within these systems (left), and sizes and masses on the right.
+Fig.~\ref{fig:fig_high_z} shows the clumps detected within these systems (left), and sizes and masses on the right.
 In some cases, we reach upper-limits for $R_{\rm eff}$ of 30 pc or better and masses that are all above $10^7$ \msun.
-We notice that even with the current size upper limits, surface stellar densities in these clumps are similar or larger than in massive star clusters, suggesting that even if we are not able to resolve the star clusters within these clumps, the latter most likely host them.
+We notice that even with the current size upper limits, surface stellar densities in these clumps are similar or larger than in massive star clusters (see star symbols with cyan contours in Fig.~\ref{fig:density_VS_Reff}), suggesting that even if we are not able to resolve the star clusters within these clumps, the latter most likely host them.
 The three galaxies investigated by \citet{Schaerer2022} host all very young clumps.
-The two clumps in I1 have ages of 2 Myr.
-The clumps in I4 have ages from 1 to 8 Myr, while the two clumps in I10 have ages of 5 and 9 Myr.
+The two clumps in I1 have ages of 4 Myr.
+The clumps in I4 have ages from 2 to 9 Myr, while the two clumps in I10 have ages of 2 and 15 Myr.
 Feedback from these young, massive and compact clumps is most likely the source of ionisation in their host galaxies, responsible for very high O\three\, equivalent width and high O\three/O\two\, ratio.

-Very interestingly, the fourth galaxy I2, at redshift 6.38, hosts two blue clumps (C4 and C5, detected only in the F150W and f200W) for which we could not derive an age, and three evolved clumps with ages between 50 and 80 Myr.
-These three clumps have all $\Pi > 1$, suggesting that are long-lived structures in the system and formed about redshift 6.9.
-Since this system is detected in O\three (see Table~\ref{tab:sample}), we expect the two blue clumps to be fairly young, hinting that star formation can go on in these dwarf galaxies for 10s of Myr.
+Very interestingly, the fourth galaxy I2, at redshift 6.38, hosts four evolved clumps with ages between 2 and 90 Myr.
+The two old clumps have $\Pi > 1$, suggesting that they are long-lived structures in the system and formed about redshift 6.9.
+Since this system is detected in O\three\ (see Table~\ref{tab:sample}), we expect the two blue clumps to be fairly young, hinting that star formation can go on in these dwarf galaxies for 10s of Myr.